nombrekeff/cardboard-js/README.md

 ![](./header-img.png)

 Welcome to Carboard.
-A very simple, yet powerful reactive framework, to create web applications without the need to write any HTML.
-Without the need to build or use JSX or similar.
+A very simple, yet powerful reactive framework, to create web applications without the need to write any **HTML**.
+You don't need to build, use JSX, or compile.
 It works out of the box, and it's plain JS.
-It's very light.

-NOTE: There's also a server-side companion to **Cardboard** I've written, called [**Hobo**](https://github.com/nombrekeff/hobo-js) in case you need to generate HTML as string in the server.
+NOTE: There's also a server-side version of **Cardboard** I've written, called [**Hobo**](https://github.com/nombrekeff/hobo-js) in case you need to generate HTML as string in the server.

 > **!NOTE!**: Cardboard is in early development, so use with caution!
 Any help is apreciated!

 ### What does it do?

 Cardboard allows you to create reactive web apps without needing to write any **HTML**.
-It works without using **JSX** or having a build/compile process. **Everything is plain JS**.
+It works without using **JSX** or having a build/compile process (_unless you use TS_). **Everything is plain JS**.
+It's very lightweight and performant.
+By design, there's very little additional computation on top of interacting directly with JS.
+As you interact with the elements directly, without needing complex stuff like diffing virtual doms and such.

-The idea is that instead of writing **HTML**, then creating JS that interacts with the **HTML**.
+The idea is that instead of writing **HTML** and then creating JS that interacts with the **HTML**.
 You directly write JS that represents both the **HTML** and the logic.
 It also offers a **state management** solution to make reactive apps.
 The concept is similar to react.
 You create a state, then use the state as a value, and whenever the state changes it automatically updates that value.

-Here is a list of some of the features (_there more though_):
+Here is a list of some of the features it offers (_there more though_):
 * **showing/hiding elements**: You can conditionally add and remove items from the DOM whenever a state changes.
 * **enabling/disabling elements**: Reactively enable and disable elements based on a state.
 * **add/remove classes**: Reactively add an remove classes from elements based on a state.